WICG/manifest-incubations/tabbed-mode-explainer.md

 ## Overview

 Currently PWAs in a standalone window can only have one page open at a time.
 Some apps expect users to have many pages open at once.
-Tabbed mode adds a tab strip to standalone web apps that allows multiple tabs (within the apps scope) to be open at once.
+Tabbed mode adds a tab strip to standalone web apps that allows multiple tabs (within the app's scope) to be open at once.

 This document describes a new display mode `tabbed` and a new manifest member `tab_strip` which lets apps enable the tab strip and customize it.